 Another inexpensive spectral editor worth considering is the newly updated iZotope RX 8 Elements. iZotope RX 8 Elements includes the important Harmonic Selection Tool as well as the revolutionary intelligent Repair Assistant which can detect noise, clipping, clicks, and more, and then offer different processing options to repair your content.
 It also offers Voice De-noise, De-clip, De-click, and De-hum tools.

-The new iZotope RX 8 Standard and iZotope RX 8 Advanced applications offer very comprehensive suites of tools which are well designed... powerful, yet easy to use.
+The new iZotope RX 9 Standard and iZotope RX 9 Advanced applications offer very comprehensive suites of tools which are well designed... powerful, yet easy to use.
 They both offer sophisticated spectral editing capabilities including the important Harmonic Selection tool.
 Both also include the revolutionary new and improved Music Rebalance module which uses machine learning to allow you adjust the levels of the vocals, bass, percussion, and the remainder, independently!
+Highly recommended!

 DeMIX Essentials, from AudioSourceRE, is an easy to use sound source application which allows you to quickly separate vocals, drums, and other instruments from mono or stereo source material.
 DeMIX Essentials includes a built-in mixer which allows you to hear your separated tracks in the context of a stereo mix.
 DeMIX Essentials is available for both macOS and Windows.

 DeMIX Pro, also from AudioSourceRE, is a powerful application which includes advanced sound source separation capabilities as well as a built-in full-featured spectral editor.
-DeMIX Pro includes cutting edge automatic drum and vocal separation capabilities as well as a unique Melody Editor which allows for guided vocal and instrumental separations, even in the presence of harmony vocals and other instrumentation.
+DeMIX Pro includes cutting edge automatic drum and vocal separation capabilities, including the ability to automatically separate lead vocals from backing vocals.
 DeMIX Pro includes a built-in mixer which allows you to hear your separated tracks in the context of a stereo mix.
 DeMIX Pro is available for both macOS and Windows.
 Highly recommended!

 ACID Pro 10, from MAGIX, includes an updated version of zynaptiq® STEM MAKER audio source separation technology.
 According to MAGIX, "Algorithms based on deep learning, as well as patent pending DSP algorithms split your tracks into vocals, drums and music, so you can use these results in your own music and remixes."
 Denis Goekdag, CEO of Zynaptiq, indicates that "ease of use is maximized with this one: you just tell the thing to DO IT and that’s that, no parameters, no manual selection"!